Skip to main content

 Donate to the Visiting Indigenous Fellowship Endowment »

-The endowment was originally funded by foundations associated with Rio Tinto and Westpac as well as by the Australian National University.
+The scheme was originally funded by foundations associated with Rio Tinto and Westpac as well as by the Australian National University.

 Visiting Indigenous Fellowships can take one of two forms:

-1. An individual can develop a research proposal in collaboration with a CAEPR staff member or student.
-Visits would usually then be to the Canberra campus of the ANU for up to eight weeks.
+1. An individual can develop a research proposal in collaboration with a CIPR staff member or student.
+Visits would usually be to the Canberra campus of the ANU for up to eight weeks.

-2. A group may come together with CAEPR staff and students for a workshop on a research topic of mutual interest.
-These would typically last a week or less and be located at ANU campuses in Canberra, Darwin or even elsewhere.
+2. A group may come together with CIPR staff and students for a workshop on a research topic of mutual interest.
+Visits would typically last a week or less and be located at ANU campuses in Canberra, Darwin or even elsewhere.

-For both forms of Fellowship, the first step is for potential applicants to collaborate with CAEPR staff or students to develop a Proposal.
+For both forms of Fellowship, the first step is for potential applicants to collaborate with CIPR staff or students to develop a proposal.

 For further details, see the Guidelines for Visiting Indigenous Fellowships.